List of 2023 United States cannabis reform proposals: State legislation and initiatives

 Iowa Senate File 73, legalization, was introduced in January.
 A house bill was introduced on February 21.

 Free All Cannabis for Tennesseans Act, Tennessee SB 0168 and HB0085, legalization, was introduced in January.

-Delaware HB1, a legalization bill, and HB2, to regulate and tax sales, were introduced on January 20.
-HB1 was approved by the House on March 7, and HB2 was approved on March 9.
+Delaware HB1, a legalization bill, and HB2, to regulate and tax sales, were passed through the General Assembly on March 28 and sent to the governor to become law.

 The New Hampshire legislature held hearings on a legalization and regulated sales bill in January.
 House Bill 360 passed in the House by voice vote on March 16.
 HB360 legalizes cannabis in the state, without new taxes or regulations.

 The Virginia Senate passed SB1133, a legalized sales bill, on February 7.

 In Louisiana, a suite of bills to enact legalization and regulation was prefiled in February: HB-17, HB-24, and HB-12.

 Kansas House Bill 2363, amnesty or effective decriminalization, was introduced in February.
 Kansas House Bill 2367, adult-use legalization and regulation, was also introduced in February.

 Texas SB 209 and HB 1831, adult-use legalization and regulation, were introduced or read for the first time in 2023.
 SJR 22 and companion bills HJR 91 and HJR 89 were introduced, and if enacted would refer to the voters a constitutional amendment legalizing cannabis.
 House Bill 1937 would allow cities and counties to opt-in to legalization.
-House Bill 218, decriminalization and expungement of past offenses, was approved by a final committee on March 7 prior to a house floor vote.
+House Bill 218, decriminalization and expungement of past offenses, was passed by the house 87-59 on April 27.
+Texas HB 1805 was introduced on March 13, and would replace the THC percentage cap for cannabis oil under the Texas Compassionate Use Act with a 10 mg "volumetric dose" limit instead.
+It was approved by the House Public Health Committee unanimously on March 20.
+The house passed HB 1805 on April 11.

+Idaho Medical Cannabis Act, House Bill 370, was introduced as a personal bill (outside of committees) on March 24 by John Vander Woude (R).

+North Carolina Senate Bill 3, medical cannabis, passed by 36-10 on March 1.

+House Bill 626, legalization, was filed on April 17.

+Ohio HB 168, the Ohio Adult Use Act (adult use legalization) was introduced on May 22 by representative Jamie Callender (R) and Casey Weinstein (D).